DevangMagare/E-Commerce-Sales-Analysis/README.md

     📝 6.
 How to Use This Project
 To run the Python analysis

-Install required libraries
+1.Install required libraries

-Open the .ipynb or .py file
+2.Open the .ipynb or .py file

-Load the dataset
+3.Load the dataset

-Run all cells to generate insights
+4.Run all cells to generate insights

 To view the Power BI dashboard

-Download the .pbix file
+1.Download the .pbix file

-Open using Power BI Desktop
+2.Open using Power BI Desktop

 🙋‍♂️ Author